clrockwell/phprog/README.md

 Notes/Todo
 ---

+Added after sending link: If I notice issues with the code I'm going to create Issues for them, as I've already sent this for review and do not want to edit the actual code.

 Throughout the code base I have included notes, most often they start with:

 > Chris Rockwell - TODO